Nonye2K3/chia/Farming-on-many-machines.md

 You cannot copy the entire `config/ssl` directory from one machine to another.
 Each harvester must have a different set of TLS certificates for your **main** machine to recognize it as different harvesters.
 Unintended bugs can occur, including harvesters failing to work properly when the **same** certificates are shared among different machines.

 Security Concern:
 In beta27, the CA files are copied to each harvester.
 This is not ideal, and a new way to distribute certificates will be implemented in a subsequent release.
+In the meantime, if you want to have a more secure remote harvester, you should delete `private_ca.crt` and `private_ca.key` files located in `[directory]` and in `~/.chia/beta-1.0bx/config/ssl/ca`

 Note:
 Currently (beta27), the GUI doesn't show harvester plots.
 The best way to see if it's working is shut down Chia full node and set your logging level to `INFO` in your `config.yaml` on your main machine and restart Chia full node.
 Now you can check the log `~/.chia/beta-1.0bx/log/debug.log` and see if you get messages like the following: